liferay/liferay-docs/develop/tutorials/articles/03-portlets/05-spring-mvc.markdown

     version=1

-In the `liferay-plugin-package.properties` file you can also add OSGi metadata, and it will be properly placed in the `MANIFEST.MF` file when you deploy your WAR file.
+In the `liferay-plugin-package.properties` file you can also add OSGi metadata, which is properly placed in the `MANIFEST.MF` file when you deploy your WAR file.

 Find all of Liferay's DTDs [here](https://docs.liferay.com/portal/7.0/definitions/)